 Some doctors will recommend three, ten minute sessions each day until you have results.

 I'm up for trying anything that might help stop migraine attacks.
 There's good evidence supporting biofeedback and migraines.
 And some biofeedback devices or tens units are a cheap alternative to say regular acupuncture with $80 a session price tag.

 However, these days I am more about evidence based treatments and while biofeedback with a professional therapist who specializes in migraine could be worth a trial, that could get expensive.
 But not as expensive as missing half your life due to disabling attacks.

 There are targeted options like the Cefaly and gammaCore devices... but again expensive.

 So finding a doctor or therapist trained in biofeedback and migraines is definitely worth a go.
-You can weigh up the pros and cons here - Pros and Cons of Biofeedback.
+You can weigh up more of the pros and cons here - Pros and Cons of Biofeedback.

 Be well and pain free,